brineylab/abutils/docs/source/tools/phylogeny.rst

    :header: "phylogeny utility", "description"
    :widths: 10, 16

-   ":ref:`abutils.tools.phylo.fasttree() <fasttree-function>`", "computes a phylogenetic tree from a multiple sequence alignment using FastTree"
+   ":ref:`abutils.tl.fasttree() <fasttree-function>`", "computes a phylogenetic tree from a multiple sequence alignment using FastTree"
-   ":ref:`abutils.tools.phylo.phylogeny() <phylogeny-function>`", "creates a Phylogeny object from a list of sequences or a FASTA file"
+   ":ref:`abutils.tl.phylogeny() <phylogeny-function>`", "creates a Phylogeny object from a list of sequences or a FASTA file"
-   ":ref:`abutils.tools.phylo.Phylogeny <phylogeny-class>`", "a class for representing and visualizing phylogenetic trees"
+   ":ref:`abutils.tl.Phylogeny <phylogeny-class>`", "a class for representing and visualizing phylogenetic trees"

 examples
 ---------